A VRT documentary wasbroadcast in 1999 on the occasion of the engagement of Crown Prince Philippe & Mathilde d'Udekem d'Acoz.

 The documentary starts with a visit to Mathilde's home town of Villers-la-Bonne-Eau, a hamlet with a castle (Mathilde's home), a church, a few houses, forests and fields.

-The inhabitants talk about having seen Mathilde & Philippe together: "We saw them walking together here in town".
+The villagers talk about having seen Mathilde & Philippe together: "We saw them walking together here in town".
 The parish priest: "Everyone knows each other here, I've baptized all the d'Udekem children, they've had their confirmation here.
 I know them very well".

 A journalist asks Mathilde's father, Patrick d'Udekem whether his life will change as well.
 Patrick: "That'll depend on you!
 On the journalists...
 I'm 63 years old, I won't change anymore.
 Me and my family will always be the same."